 Poster currently not available.

-(2) Max Planck Institute for Biology of Ageing, Germany
+(1) University of Cyprus, Cyprus (2) Max Planck Institute for Biology of Ageing, Germany

 Role of MOF acetyl transferase in mitochondrial homeostasis

 Authors: Sukanya Guhathakurta (1), Christoph Martensson (2), Alexander Schendzielorz (3), Bettina Warsheid (3), Thomas Becker (2), Asifa Akhtar (1)